Background

 • Employees -

-• Reduction of a fixed term project support officer.
+• Reduction of a fixed term project support officer saving £50,000.

-• Insurance - The Authority joined the Fire and Rescue Indemnity Company (FRIC) from the 1st of April 2023, which has resulted in an efficiency saving compared to our previous insurance the arrangements.
+• Insurance - The Authority joined the Fire and Rescue Indemnity Company (FRIC) from the 1st of April 2023, which has resulted in an efficiency savings of £280,000 compared to our previous insurance arrangements.

-• Procurement savings - The Authority operates a rigorous procurement programme to ensure that all options for the purchase of goods and services are explored, which has resulted in efficiency savings.
+• Procurement savings - The Authority operates a rigorous procurement programme to ensure that all options for the purchase of goods and services are explored, which has resulted in annual efficiency savings of £357,000.

-• Efficiencies on existing contracts - The Authority has reviewed its existing property maintenance contracts resulting in a change of provision which has generated ongoing efficiency savings.
+• Efficiencies on existing contracts - The Authority has reviewed its existing property maintenance contracts resulting in a change of provision which has generated ongoing efficiency savings of £106,000.

-• Shared premises - The Authority rents space on five fire stations to West Yorkshire Police (WYP), Yorkshire Ambulance Service (YAS) use rooms on six of our fire stations for welfare facilities and we rent space to two local authorities.
+• Shared premises - The Authority rents space on five fire stations to West Yorkshire Police (WYP), Yorkshire Ambulance Service (YAS) use rooms on six of our fire stations for welfare facilities and we rent space to two local authorities generating annual income of £112,000.

 Figure 4 below shows the planned efficiencies for each year compared against the Government’s target of 2% efficiencies against non-pay related budgets.